-This policy contains instructions and directions that employees and officers must comply with.

-In the event that Jumbo discovers a breach of this policy by an employee or officer, that employee or officer may be subjected to disciplinary action up to and including the termination of their employment or engagement.
+This Policy contains instructions and directions that Workplace Participants must comply with.
+In the event that Jumbo discovers a breach of this policy by a Workplace Participant, that Workplace Participant may be subjected to disciplinary action up to and including the termination of their employment or engagement.

-This policy is not intended to create contractually binding obligations upon Jumbo, or to form part of any agreement or contract.
+This Policy is not intended to create contractually binding obligations upon Jumbo, or to form part of any agreement or contract.
+The requirement to comply with this Policy is a lawful and reasonable direction.

-This policy (and any other Jumbo policy or procedure) may be varied from time to time by Jumbo in its discretion.
+This Policy (and any other Jumbo policy or procedure) may be varied from time to time by Jumbo in its discretion.